ELI-NP/LEC/docs/source/running.rst

 Models
 ======

+.. todo:: To do

+   Details numerical implementation can be obtained in Ref. :cite:`mypop`.

 Landau-Liftshitz
 ----------------

-Details numerical implementation can be obtained in Ref. :cite:`mypop`.

-*to do*

 .. math::